Country of Origin Rules & CBP Verification: Marking, FTAs, Form 28

 What Happens Without Proper Marking?

-The consequences of failing to properly mark imported goods with their country of origin can be significant and disruptive to your business:
+The consequences of failing to properly mark imported goods with their country of origin can be significant and disruptive to your business.
+These consequences can compound quickly — an importer who receives a redelivery demand and cannot locate or return the goods may face both liquidated damages and penalties, turning a marking deficiency into a much larger problem.

-- Denied entry — CBP can refuse to release merchandise that is not properly marked, holding it at the port until the issue is resolved
+• Denied entry.
+CBP can refuse to release merchandise that is not properly marked, holding it at the port until the issue is resolved.

-- Redelivery demands — If improperly marked goods have already been released into commerce, CBP can demand that the importer redeliver them to customs custody for marking.
+• Redelivery demands.
+If improperly marked goods have already been released into commerce, CBP can demand that the importer redeliver them to customs custody for marking.
 Failure to comply with a redelivery demand can trigger liquidated damages against the customs bond.

-- Additional duty of 10% — CBP can impose a 10% ad valorem duty on top of the normal duties owed before allowing release of unmarked or improperly marked articles
+• Additional duty of 10%.
+CBP can impose a 10% ad valorem duty on top of the normal duties owed before allowing release of unmarked or improperly marked articles.

-- Penalties — In cases involving intentional mismarking or repeated violations, CBP may assess penalties under 19 USC § 1592 for fraud, gross negligence, or negligence
+• Penalties.
+In cases involving intentional mismarking or repeated violations, CBP may assess penalties under 19 USC 1592 for fraud, gross negligence, or negligence.

 Free Trade Agreement Origin Rules